daudix/daudix.one/content/about/index.md

 - [Liberapay](https://liberapay.com/daudix)
 - [PayPal](https://paypal.me/Daudix)

+## This Website

+If you couldn't tell already, this website is made with love and attention, is contantly updated to be as good as possible, and it tries to be very lightweight and compatible with older browsers (at very least it works on iOS 15 and macOS High Sierra; which I'm sure a lot of people still use)

+This website used to be hosted on [GitHub pages](https://web.archive.org/web/20220920130408/https://daudix-ufo.github.io/), then on [Codeberg Pages](https://daudix.codeberg.page), then on [exozy.me](https://daudix.exozy.me), and now it's hosted on Codeberg Pages again.

+Why all this mess? well at first I [migrated to Codeberg](@/blog/migration-from-github-to-codeberg/index.md), then I joined [exozy.me](https://exozy.me) which provided way faster CI and overall easier workflow, in addition to prettier domain, but then I found out that only exozyme members can open issues/pull requests, which is not a good thing for a FOSS project like [Duckquill](https://daudix.codeberg.page/duckquill), so I have set up a two-way mirror at [Forgejo Next](https://next.forgejo.org), since [Codeberg](https://codeberg.org) doesn't allow two-way mirros to prevent high load on infrastructure.
+Everything worked well until one day, when Forgejo Next wiped all the data; accounts and repos.
+I had to do something, and I moved back to Codeberg.
+Now I joined [envs.net](https://envs.net) which provides git hosting with open registrations (as far as I can tell), so maybe I'll move this website there, I still need to see if it's good :)

+I'm not good at writing blog posts nor coming up with ideas for them, so it's a bit empty.
+But hey, who knows when inspiration will kick in, right?

 ## Small Web

 Small Web is something I really like, I'm member of multiple tildes/pubnixes, although I don't do much there yet, I still like to be part of them.